 FIRST LEGO League WA

-The program has grown over its nine years from a pilot competition for 56 students, and now culminates in six, day-long qualifying competitions and one State finals competition involving 15,000 students, teachers, mentors and engaged local community members.
+2022 marks the 10th anniversary of FLL in WA.
+The program has grown from a small event for 56 students, and now culminates in multiple, day-long qualifying competitions and one State finals competition involving over 15,000 students, teachers, mentors and engaged local community members.

 FLL Education Research

 An experienced teacher and FLL Coach, Michael Graffin is currently undertaking his Master of Philosophy in Education at Curtin University.
 He is investigating how students develop their collaboration and communication skills by being a part of FLL.
 If you are interested in following his academic journey, we have created a Linkedin group to share resources and news.

 The strong collaborative community of practice around FLL WA is a major strength of the program.
 We are always looking for STEM-focused schools to join the growing FLL community.
 Email Tim Keely at t.Keely@curtin.edu.au to get involved.

 For more information about FLL WA, watch the video of the 2020 online information session.